 Guidance from the Swiss Financial Market Supervisory Authority FINMA, does not include differences in requirements for customer PII for cross-border transfers vs transfers within Switzerland.

 FINMA goes explicitly further than the FATF requirements and deny the transfer of funds to unregulated wallet providers:

 For such systems or such agreements to meet the requirements of Article 10 AMLO-FINMA in future, they would have to involve only service providers who are subject to appropriate anti-money laundering supervision.
-Unlike the FATF standards, Article 10 AMLO-FINMA does not provide for any exception for payments involving unregulated wallet providers.
-Such an exception would favour unsupervised service providers and would result in supervised providers not being able to prevent problematic payments from being executed.
+Unlike the FATF standards, Article 10 AMLO-FINMA does not provide an exception for payments involving unregulated wallet providers.
+Such an exception would favor unsupervised service providers and would result in supervised providers not being able to prevent problematic payments from being executed.

-There is an exception for sending to a customer's own wallet, but proving the beneficial ownership is key.
+There is an exception for sending to a customer's own wallet but proving the beneficial ownership is vital to compliance.